Facts About Senegal's Culture, Geography, and History

 Yellow symbolizes the richness of Africa’s natural wealth – especially gold.
 Green represents nativity, fertility, and abundance of Africa’s land.
 Black, wherever it is applied, symbolizes the rich dark pigmentation of the indigenous people of Africa.

 5. In Senegal, taxis have tails.
 Yes, an artificial tail made of goat or sheep hair and it supposedly brings good luck.

 Competition breeds creativity.
 This is evidenced by the way by which Senegalese taxi drivers seek divine intervention just to have an extra client.
 Especially when traveling season is low, more drivers resort to putting goat tail on the rear of their cars as a sign of pleading for heavenly intervention.

 4. In Senegal, Griots are the traditional storytellers, singers, poets, musicians, and oral historians.

 Griots are the sages of Senegal.
 They are the philosophers, the repository of knowledge, and the moral compass of the Senegalese nation.
 They are considered sacred beings.
 They offer advice to the kings and direction to the society.

 So sacred are the Griots such that when they die they are not buried underground.
 Instead, they are buried in-between the giant baobab tree.
-This is basically because baobab tree is considered a sacred protector and a sign of abundance of life.
+This is basically because the baobab tree is considered a sacred protector and a sign of the abundance of life.

 By burying them there, they are believed to continue living via the baobab tree.
 In addition, burying them underground would mean burying the nation’s knowledge and wisdom, which is obviously an abomination.